 Receive remuneration according to Bylaw 4/A– Executive Remuneration;

-Carry a course load of not more than three (3) units per academic term, course load restrictions may be waived by a two-thirds majority vote of the SRA;
+Carry a course load of not more than three (3) units per academic term;

+Course load restrictions may be waived by a two-thirds majority vote of the SRA.

 Be a voting member of the SRA and the Executive Board, and an official observer of all other MSU committees;

-Direct the administration of MSU services;
+Direct the administration of MSU Services as outlined in Operating Policy - Services;

-Coordinate and chair meetings of MSU Part-Time Managers;

-Act as a liaison between the SRA, the Executive Board, and Part-Time Managers;
+Act as a liaison between the SRA, the Executive Board, and Part-Time Managers (PTMs);

-Ensure that part-time manager positions are advertised by January 15, and as required throughout the academic year;
+Ensure that PTM positions are advertised as required throughout the academic year;

-Ensure adequate training for Part-Time Managers and Associate Vice-Presidents;
+Ensure adequate training for PTM and Associate Vice-Presidents;

-Participate in their initial transition and prepare an adequate transition for their successor as per section 1.4.9 of this bylaw.
+Participate in their initial transition and prepare an adequate transition for their successor as per Section 2.4.9 of this bylaw.

+The Incoming Vice-President (Administration) shall:

+Begin job shadowing the respective outgoing Vice-President effective immediately after successful election;

+Receive remuneration equal to the current salary of one week in office, minus benefits.

-The Vice-President (Administration) shall serve as the First Vice-President of the MSU, and to that end shall:
+The Vice-President (Administration) shall serve as the First Vice-President of the MSU, and, to that end shall:

 In the absence of the President, fulfill the duties of the President;